 Strong pain in the chest, sudden sweating, uneven breathing – these can all be symptoms of a panic attack.
-They can also be symptoms of a heart attack.
-In the event that you or one of your family members experiences these symptoms, it’s important to be able to differentiate between the two.
+Unfortunately, they can also be symptoms of a heart attack.
+In the event that you or one of your family members experiences these symptoms, it’s important to be able to tell the difference.

 Here’s how to tell the difference between a heart attack and a panic attack:

 A Heart Attack – Main Symptom Is Constricting Pain

 - Those who are experiencing a heart attack describe chest pain as constricting.